 ‘Yeah, but you can do something about it, I know.
 You can fix it, George.’

 And indeed he could, during this 7-11.30pm session.
-The first recording had been performed in A major, while the second was in C major.
+The first recording (take 7) had been performed in B flat major, while the second (take 26) was in C major.
 Against the odds, Martin and engineer Geoff Emerick found that by slowing down take 26 by 11.5% the tempos and keys of the two versions matched perfectly.

 We gradually decreased the pitch of the first version at the join to make them weld together.